 Does your busy schedule and celebrity lifestyle, which involves travelling, etc., affect your relationship?
 How has your personal/professional life changed after marriage?

 Since Shailey has come into my life, I have more discipline.
 I no longer hold late-night sessions with my team members.
 I switch my phone off at 10 pm every night and never carry work home.
-If I am supposed to be travelling, I ensure that the travel has been well planned in advance, with due diligence.
+If I am supposed to be travelling, I ensure that the travel has been well planned, with due diligence.
 She has changed me for the better.

 Do you have any set goals in mind as far as your marriage is concerned?
 Or have you left it to time?